Pirate Party (Netherlands): General elections

-The party took part in the 2017 general election on 15 March.
-The party leader was Ancilla van de Leest.
-The party got 0.34% of the votes (35,478 votes), but since 0.67% of the votes is required to gain a seat, the party did not enter the Dutch national parliament.

 European Parliament elections

-The Pirate Party has participated in two European elections: in 2014 and in 2019.
-In 2019 the Pirate Party formed a common list with the From the Region Party.
+The Pirate Party has participated in three European elections: in 2014, 2019, and 2024.
+The Pirate Party formed a common list with the From the Region Party in 2019 and with The Greens in 2024.

 Provincial elections

 Municipal elections

 The party participated at the 2022 Dutch municipal elections.
 In the municipality of Enkhuizen, the party garnered 380 votes (5.03%), which earned the party a single seat (out of 17) in the Enkhuizen municipal council.
-Nationwide, the party gained 3251 votes (0.05%), with the aforementioned seat being the only one earned (out of 8237).
+Nationwide, the party gained 3,251 votes (0.05%), with the aforementioned seat being the only one earned (out of a total of 8,237).

 International

 The party is member of Pirate Parties International (PPI).
 International cooperation through the PPI is seen as crucial to realising the goals of the party.
 The positions of the party are based on the Pirate Party Declaration of Principles.

 Samir Allioui, co-founder of PPNL and party leader during the 2010 elections, was Co-President of Pirate Parties International (PPI) from July 2009 until April 2010.